hogeschool/Development-8/Readers/unit2.md

 ```
 ## Inheritance via record nesting

 Inheritance is an important feature of object\-oriented programming that allows, among other things, to recycle the code and the definition of existing classes and, at the same time, to enrich them with additional functionalities.
-F\# records cannot be inherited, but it is possible to achieve an analogous result by nesting records.
+F\# records cannot be inherited, but it is possible to achieve an analogous result by nesting them.
 Consider again the record `Tank` used above, and suppose that we want to define a new kind of tank with more than one weapon.
 This would be expressed in C\# as `Tank2Weapons : Tank`.
 In F\# we can define a new record `Tank2Weapons` that has a field of type `Tank` containing the base record `Tank`.
 This new tank will have an additional field defining the secondary gun and a new way of shooting\: it will first shoot the main gun of the tank and then shoot the secondary gun.

 ```fsharp
 type Tank2Weapons =